nscherf/linus/readme.md

-# Linus -  easy-to-share, interactive, 3D figures
+# Linus -  easy-to-share, interactive 3D figures

 This tool aims to be a simple option for scientists to visualize their trajectory datasets.
 The tool consists of two parts.
 First, an offline Python script that performs preprocessing of tracks and creates a custom JSON.
 Second, a "webpage" that loads the JSON and renders the tracks in 3D.